Sebanisu/OpenVIII_CPP_WIP/README.md

 This is a port of OpenVIII to C++.
 It's kinda an experiment.
 I want to keep is a modular as possible so you don't need to include what you don't want.

+Only things directly related to accessing FF8 should be in this project.
+If it's code that could be more generally licensed it should probably be in another library.
+This library has to be GPL because it refers to projects and references projects under the GPL.
+Not all the dependencies need to be GPL.
+I started https://github.com/Sebanisu/ToolsLibrary for things that don't need to be in this project.

 The Plan:
+  - **TESTS!!!!** - I'm using [ut](https://github.com/boost-ext/ut) for my testing framework.
+This was overdue.
+I have test apps that just dump to console.
+But I needed unit tests for a long time.
+If I'm going to alter a file I want to try to make sure it's under test before I change it.
+    - I'll probably move the apps that I wrote into their own project using this as a dependency.
+Like the one that extracts all the archives.
+  - I need to add a configuration library, maybe the one FFNx uses.
+    - This will be to store the path[s] to FF8 and such.
+Right now I'm using a hardcoded list.
+I could maybe have a windows only app that fetches the FF8 path from the registry.
+Though I wouldn't write one of those directly in the library because this will be **cross platform**.
   - The doing mostly back end work at first.
   - Support for each of the file formats
   - Tests to make sure the code works as I go.
 Dumping data to check to see if I can read correctly.